 If the Status of a backup plan or backup job is abnormal, refer to the following suggestions.

-Follow the instructions on the UI to check and correct the configuration.
+Follow the on-screen instructions to check and correct the configuration.

 The Status of the backup job is Failed with the message: The file system failed to be mounted.
 Make sure that the mount configuration of the data source is correct and the mount target exists.
 Make sure that the mount program exists on the Cloud Backup client.

-Check whether the NAS shared directory is configured correctly.
+Check whether the NAS share path is configured correctly.

-The backup client is not configured correctly or its dependencies are not installed.
+The backup client is incorrectly configured or its dependencies are not installed.
 To reconfigure the backup client, see Install a backup client.

 If the network path for mounting an SMB NAS does not exist, obtain the specific error code from the log file.
-Then, refer to the Microsoft documentation center to find a solution.
+Then, refer to the Microsoft documentation center for a solution.

 NoteThe default installation paths for the client are as follows.
 Use the actual installation path on your system.